 For 2-days-old larvae, the poop can be difficult to screen out.
 But for 5-days-old or older bigger larvae, this task is easier.
 If the feeding substrate is wet, you can wait several days for the substrate to dry & add no more water to it before harvesting the larvae.
 After 3-4 days, as the substrate dries you can use a sifter to sieve the remaining crumbled pieces out.
 Alternatively, you can run the larvae under running water to wash off any remaining frass around their bodies.

 Some people add digestive enzymes to help the young chicks digestion.
 It's good to feed them in the morning & less in the evening.

 Bigger chickens from day 21 & older have no problems chewing BSF larvae.
 They actually love this stuff.
-People find that when you start feeding the chickens with these larvae, they actually grow 'nah thanks' to the pre-made chicken feed.
-Putting them side by side, the chickens will naturally gravitate towards the larvae.
+People find that when you start feeding the chickens with these larvae, they actually turn 'nah thanks' to the pre-made chicken feed.
+Putting them side by side, the chickens will naturally gravitate towards the BSF larvae.

 If you have around 60-70 chickens, then mixing this amount of larvae will be good enough for them:

 - 1/3 greens

 So the question many folks ask is why not feed them 100% BSF larvae?
 A diet with 100% larvae may give the chickens too much protein than what their bodies need.
 Because one BSF larvae contains nearly 40-45% protein.
 Especially if you use 15-days-old larvae that have turned a bit black.
 Those guys at that stage pack the max amount of nutrients inside them.
 So it's like a dynamite of protein.